Akhil076/Akhil076/README.md

 <h2 align="center">A coding enthusiast from IIT Madras</h2>

 - 🔭I am a coding hobbyist who wants to explore all areas of software development.
-I have done electronics projects before with Arduino and ESP32.
+I have done electronics projects before with Arduino and ESP32 and have coded in Python and C.

 - 🌱I am currently into web development and learning frontend React.js.